Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Experiments

 \subsection{Experiment 4: Simulation to Remote Real Robot Transfer}

-We ran experiments on the real robot to determine the success rate of the policies trained with Domain Randomization under the metric defined in Sec \ref{fig:exp1}.
-We performed $N=40$ trials for each policy; the results for each of the four ablations on keypoints which we tested are shown in Figure \ref{fig:sim2real}.
+\textbf{1.
+Experimental Setup} We ran experiments on the real robot to determine the success rate of the policies trained with Domain Randomization under the metric defined in \secref{fig:exp1}.
+We performed $N=40$ trials for each policy on the task setup described in \secref{sec:environment}; the results for each of the four ablations on keypoints which we tested are shown in \figref{fig:sim2real}.

-Out of the four models discussed in \ref{sec:posereprexp}, the best policy achieved a success rate of 82.5\%.
+\textbf{2.
+Results} Out of the four models discussed in \secref{sec:posereprexp}, the best policy achieved a success rate of 82.5\%.
 This was achieved with the use of keypoints used in observations of the policy as well as the reward function during training (O-KP+R-KP).
 The policy using position+quaternion representations but with a reward calculated with keypoints (O-PQ+R-KP) achieved a 77.5\% success rate.
 These first two policies were well within each others' confidence intervals.
-This is likely due to the impact of the better representation of keypoints being mitigated somewhat after 4 Billion steps of training, as discussed in \ref{sec:posereprexp}.
+This is likely due to the impact of the better representation of keypoints being mitigated somewhat after 4 Billion steps of training, as discussed in \secref{sec:posereprexp}.
 In contrast, neither of the policies trained using the position \& quaternion based reward achieved good success rates, with the policy using keypoints-based observations (O-KP+R-PQ) achieving only a 60\% success rate while the one with position and quaternion observations (O-PQ+R-PQ) only achieved a 55\% success rate.
-These results show the importance of having a reward function which effectively balances learning to achieve the goal in $R^3$ and $SO(3)$ in order to have policies with a high success rate in simulation and thus a high corresponding success rate after real robot transfer.
+These results show the importance of having a reward function which effectively balances learning to achieve the goal in $\mathbb R^3$ and $SO(3)$ in order to have policies with a high success rate in simulation, and thus a high corresponding success rate after real robot transfer.